JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ### Missing Properties

-When `missingProperties` is enabled, any property access that sets a value to a member of `this` will be checked for the "missing property" TypeScript complaint.
+When `fixMissingProperties` is enabled, any property access that sets a value to a member of `this` will be checked for the "missing property" TypeScript complaint.
 For example, if a class assigns a numeric member on itself, one will be declared:

 ```diff